 A replay of this conference call and transcript will remain available in the Investors section of the Company's website for a limited time at:

 Chris Baker-Sams - Head of Strategic Finance and Investor Relations

 Edward Bridges / Stephanie Ellis - FTI Consulting LLP

 About Helios Towers

-Helios Towers owns and operates telecommunication tower sites in Tanzania, Democratic Republic of Congo, Congo Brazzaville, Ghana, South Africa and Senegal.
-Following recent acquisition agreements and subject to regulatory approvals, Helios Towers expects to establish a presence in five new markets across Africa and the Middle East over the next nine months.
-Including these acquisitions and BTS site commitments, the Group's total site count is expected to increase from over 8,500 towers currently to approaching 15,000.
+- Helios Towers owns and operates telecommunication tower sites in Tanzania, Democratic Republic of Congo, Congo Brazzaville, Ghana, South Africa, Senegal, Madagascar and Malawi.
+Following recent acquisition agreements and subject to regulatory approvals, Helios Towers expects to establish a presence in Gabon and Oman.
+Including these acquisitions and committed BTS, the Group's total site count is expected to increase from over 10,500 towers to over 14,000.